biocore/mmvec/README.md

 qiime dev refresh-cache
 ```

 This should allow your q2 environment to recognize rhapsody.
-Before running the To test run
+Before we test
-the qiime2 plugin, run the following commands
+the qiime2 plugin, run the following commands to import an example dataset

 ```
 qiime tools import \